hurairamuzammal/hurairamuzammil/README.md

 - 👋 Hi, I’m @hurairamuzammil.
-- 🎈 I am Undergraduate CS Student at FAST NUCES
+- 🎈 I am Undergraduate CS Student at FAST NUCES.
-- 👀 I’m interested in Programming and developing solution to problems
+- 👀 I’m interested in Programming and developing solution to problems.
-- 🌱 I’m currently learning React and JavaScript
+- 🌱 I’m currently learning React and JavaScript.
-- 📫 Reach me at huraira.eqeel@gmail.com
+- 📫 Reach me at huraira.eqeel@gmail.com.

 <!---
 hurairamuzammil/hurairamuzammil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.